forestryio/website/site/content/resources/blog/engagement-on-the-iphone-x.md

 +++
-author = "Alex Fu, Sr. Director of Advertising & Marketing Insights" blurb = "With iPhone X devices flooding the market, we wanted to understand how the users of these devices are behaving and what this means for advertisers." category = "perspectives" cover = "/uploads/iPhoneXEngagementRate.png" date = "2017-12-12T16:00:39-05:00" description = "Mobile ad engagement is highest on iPhone X compared to all previous iPhone models. " layout = "blog" title = "iPhone X: Engaging or Not?" weight = 2
+author = "Alex Fu, Sr. Director of Advertising & Marketing Insights" blurb = "With iPhone X devices flooding the market, we wanted to understand how the users of these devices are behaving and what this means for advertisers.
+Are iPhone X users engaging more or less with ads, compared to users on older iPhone models?" category = "perspectives" cover = "/uploads/iPhoneXEngagementRate2.png" date = "2017-12-12T16:00:39-05:00" description = "Mobile ad engagement is highest on iPhone X compared to all previous iPhone models. " layout = "blog" title = "Just How Engaging Is The iPhone X?" weight = 2

 +++